Historic microlensing events in the euclid Galactic Bulge Survey: Ground microlensing surveys

 \section{Ground microlensing surveys}

-Observational campaigns for the detection of microlensing events started back in 1992, with the first project Optical Gravitational Lens Experiment (OGLE) still ongoing \citep{OGLE1992}.
+Observational campaigns for the detection of microlensing events started back in 1992, with the first project, the Optical Gravitational Lens Experiment (OGLE) still ongoing \citep{OGLE1992}.
 After the first pioneering 10 years with only a few events detected per year, the detection of new microlensing events received a boost from automatic alert systems, which were implemented by OGLE, Microlensing Observations in Astrophysics (MOA) and later on by the Korean Microlensing Telescope Network (KMTNet).
 We will entirely rely on the databases from these three main surveys to compile our list of historic microlensing events.

 OGLE observes from the 1.3m Warsaw telescope located in Las Campanas Observatory in Chile.
 It has undergone several upgrades bringing it to the current phase IV, whose details are described by \citet{OGLEIV}.
-In our catalog we investigate all events detected by OGLE-III and OGLE-IV, ranging from year 2002 to 2023, so as to have a more homogeneous database of events with similar photometric precision, cadence and calibration.
-Most of these events were alerted in real time thanks to the Early Warning System (EWS) \citep{EWS1994}, but we also include some additional events that were recovered offline \citep{Mroz2019}.
+In our catalog we investigate all events detected by OGLE-II, OGLE-III and OGLE-IV, ranging from year 1998 to 2023.
+Most of these events were alerted in real time thanks to the Early Warning System (EWS) \citep{EWS1994}, but we also include some additional events that were recovered offline \citep{Mroz2019,Wyrzykowski2015}.
 For the purpose of this paper, we have agreed to use the online photometry available at OGLE online archive\footnote{ \url{https://ogle.astrouw.edu.pl/ogle4/ews/ews.html}} and use re-reduced photometry only in exceptional cases, as explained in Sect. \ref{Sec re-modeling}.
 We note that OGLE photometry comes in standard calibrated Cousins I-band, which will represent our standard for our analysis.

 MOA observes from the 1.8m MOA-II telescope located at the University of Canterbury’s Mount John Observatory in New Zealand \citep{MOA2001,Sumi2003}.
 It underwent a major upgrade in 2006, when it started high-cadence observations.
 We include all events from the MOA archive\footnote{ \url{https://moaprime.massey.ac.nz/moaarchive}} starting from year 2000.
 We also include some anomalous events that were found in offline searches\footnote{ \url{http://iral2.ess.sci.osaka-u.ac.jp/~moa/anomaly/bin/index.html}}.
 Similarly to OGLE, we use online photometry for MOA as well.
 This comes in a customized red band, encompassing standard R- and I-bands.
 Calibration of MOA data to standard filters requires additional steps that need to be tailored to specific events.
 In our analysis, therefore, we will incorporate MOA photometry only in the form of instrumental magnitudes.